oneEyedBunny/API-Capstone/README.md

 ## Page 2
   1. Airbnb link in map marker isn't working > no rendered html location to target for event delegation??
-  1. Search again isn't re-rendering map/markers
+  1. Need to add mouse over and mouse out click features
-  1. Redo-search in area NEEDS to be added once map is toggled
+  1. NEED to add a button for "Redo-search in area".
+Allows for once map is moved to get new data

 -----------